Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 ---
 layout: templates/help.html
 title: How to turn Helperbird on
-description:
-  Discover how to switch Helperbird from off to on for Google Chrome, Firefox, Safari, and Edge.
+description: Discover how to switch Helperbird from off to on in the Helperbird extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,